mdimartino110/SMSO/README.md

 	a.
 The first window is where you will input your STUDENT REGENTS INFORMATION SHEET.
 	b.
 The second window is where you want your ORGANIZED spreadsheet to be put.

-HOW TO USE FOR REGENTS GRADING
+HOW TO USE FOR REGENTS GRADING:

 1. Download the CSV of student data from myschoolapp lists.
 2. Open this CSV in Microsoft Excel.
 Click "Save As" and save the spreadsheet as a Microsoft Excel file, WITHOUT MAKING ANY CHANGES.